 In this case, owners of the accommodation must go to MUP and bring their own personal ID cards as well as the tourists’ ID cards or passports with them.
-Passports are mandatory for third-country citizens from non-EU nations.
-Citizens of EU Member States can present their ID cards or passports.
+Passports are mandatory for third-country citizens from non-EU/EEA nations.

-Registration can be done at the foreigner desk called “Šalter za strance”.
-Sometimes it is just labeled “Stranci”.
+Registration is done at the foreigner desk called Šalter za strance.
+Sometimes it is just labeled Stranci.

 Below is the list of all mandatory and optional data that may be provided for each tourist.